ENERGY FELLOWS PROGRAM: Applications for 2017 now open

 - Selected Fellows begin work in January and continue through December

-- Students work 10-20 hours/week during the spring and fall semesters and 35-40 hours/week during the summer
+- Students work 10-20 hours/week during the spring and fall semesters and up to 30 hours/week during the summer

 Who should apply?

 - Students who have a passion for sustainable energy and demonstrate the ability to produce high quality work will be selected